 Key features of the Verifier Body Selection Model

-- If a VB is not visible to the facility, it means either the eligibility criteria are not fully met or the VB’s quality score did not meet the threshold for inclusion in the pre-selected list.
+- If a VB is not visible to the facility, it means either the eligibility criteria are not fully met or the VB’s quality score did not meet the threshold for inclusion in the list.

 What will a facility see when selecting a Verifier Body?

 When selecting a VB, facilities will see a list of Verifier Bodies that includes the name, SLCP ID and VB score for each VB.
-Facilities must select a VB from this pre-generated list, except in rare circumstances due to VB availability.
+Facilities must select a VB from this list, except in rare circumstances due to VB availability.

-The score will be displayed as a number from 0-5, with 5 being the highest score.
-For more information about scoring, read our article SLCP’s scoring system for Verifiers and VBs.
+For more information about scoring, read our article SLCP’s scoring system for VBs and Verifiers.

 Contributing to data quality and integrity